-Asymmetric routing happens when traffic between two nodes takes a different path in each direction (e.g. A->B->C, C->D->A), it can be a problem for TCP which has strict state tracking but often does not affect “stateless” protocols such as ICMP or UDP.
+Asymmetric routing happens when traffic between two nodes takes a different path in each direction (e.g. A->B->C, C->D->A).
+This can pose a problem for TCP which has strict state tracking but often does not affect “stateless” protocols such as ICMP or UDP.

 What happens in most cases is this:

-Some time later, the client’s ICMP redirect learned route expires and the client sends another packet back to pfSense software
+Some time later the route the client learned via ICMP redirect expires and the client sends another packet back to the firewall

-The Bypass firewall rules for traffic on the same interface option located under System > Advanced on the Firewall/NAT tab activates rules for traffic to/from the static route networks which are much more permissive when it comes to creating states for TCP traffic and allowing it to pass.
-The rules allow any TCP packets, regardless of their flags, to create a state and also have the “sloppy state” type set which performs a less strict state match.
+The Bypass firewall rules for traffic on the same interface option located under System > Advanced on the Firewall & NAT tab activates rules for traffic to/from the static route networks which are much more permissive when it comes to creating states for TCP traffic and allowing it to pass.
+The rules allow any TCP packets regardless of their flags to create a state, and also utilize “Sloppy” state tracking which performs a less strict state match.

 The same rules may be created manually by adding one on the affected interface tab (e.g. LAN), and a second rule on the Floating tab using the same interface (LAN again) to match the traffic in the out direction.
-The rule must be set for a protocol of TCP, under TCP flags check Any Flags, and use a State Type of Sloppy State.
-The options for TCP flags and State Type can be found in the Advanced Features of the rules, under the normal options.
+The rule must be set for a protocol of TCP, under TCP flags check Any Flags, and use a State Type of Sloppy.

 Defining gateways under System > Routing does not cause this, but rather these problems can come up when the gateway is improperly configured on the interface pages, Interfaces > WAN, Interfaces > LAN, and so on.